Business Schools in Massachusetts

 Massachusetts has been a leader in education at all levels for centuries.
-It was the first state to pass a law requiring municipalities to establish schools, over 100 years before the nation was founded, and many of the fundamentals of public education were developed here in the 1800s.
-It is home to the oldest college in the United States, and in 2018, its education system as a whole was ranked #1 in the country.
+It was the first state to pass a law requiring municipalities to establish schools, over 100 years before the nation was founded.
+Many of the fundamentals of public education were developed here in the 1800s.
+It is home to the oldest college in the United States, and in 2018, its education system was ranked #1 in the country.

 Massachusetts’ leadership in education extends to business schools as well.
-The state’s best-known business school is, of course, Harvard, which frequently lands at the very top spot for all business schools in the entire nation.
-Slightly less well-known is that the state is home to another top 10 school: MIT.
-Even though the school is more often associated with computers than boardrooms, the Sloan School of Management currently ranks 5th in the nation for its business degree programs.
-Massachusetts adds to these luminaries a number of schools that are also excellent but get less of the limelight and many additional options for students with a variety of needs and desires.
+Of course, the state’s best-known business school is Harvard University, which frequently lands at the very top spot for all business schools in the entire nation.
+Slightly less well-known is that the state is home to another top 10 schools: MIT (Massachusetts Institute of Technology).
+Even though the school is more often associated with computers than boardrooms, the Sloan School of Management currently ranks fifth in the nation for its business degree programs.
+Massachusetts adds to these luminaries several schools that are also excellent but get less of the limelight and many additional options for students with various needs and desires.

-According to National Center for Educational Statistics (NCES) statistics, there are 60 public and non-profit schools offering business degrees in Massachusetts.
+According to the National Center for Educational Statistics (NCES) statistics, 60 public and non-profit schools offer business degrees in Massachusetts.
 Of these, 27 offer accredited programs at the undergraduate level and 18 at the graduate level.
-As always, be sure to look for an accredited school, because this is your assurance that the program you select has clearly stated objectives and that the school has proven that its program produces quality outcomes and adheres to national and international standards.
+As always, be sure to look for an accredited school because this is your assurance that the program you select has clearly stated objectives and that the school has proven that its program produces quality outcomes and adheres to national and international standards.
 Schools with accreditation are also more likely to offer ways to get real-world experience through interaction with actual businesses.

 This article will provide you with the data you need to choose the Massachusetts business school that best suits your unique needs.
-You’ll find discussion and data covering a variety of key factors: tuition, financial aid, entrance exam scores, acceptance rates, faculty characteristics, and more.
+You’ll find discussion and data covering various vital factors: tuition, financial aid, entrance exam scores, acceptance rates, faculty characteristics, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Massachusetts.

 Undergraduate Business Schools in Massachusetts

-Massachusetts offers over two dozen schools for undergraduate business study, but as befits its reputation, most of these lean toward the higher end of the scale.
-The excellent reputations of so many of its schools, combined with the generally high cost of living in Massachusetts, result in an average tuition for all undergraduate business schools in the state of about $33,600.
-This figure is either at or near the top of the list of most expensive states for business education and close to double the average cost of some other states.
-There are few wallet-friendly options here: only 7 schools are below $15,000, and 4 of these are various locations of the state school, the University of Massachusetts.
-The other 20 schools are all around $30,000 or more, and 9 of those are over $40,000.
-The most expensive are Boston University, Brandeis University and Boston College, each topping out just over $50,000.
+Massachusetts offers over two dozen schools for undergraduate business study, but most of these lean toward the higher end of the cost scale as befits its reputation.
+The excellent reputations of so many of its schools, combined with the generally high cost of living in Massachusetts, resulting in average tuition for all undergraduate business schools in the state of about $33,600.
+This figure is either at or near the top of the most expensive states for business education and closes to double the other states’ average cost.
+There are few wallet-friendly options here: only seven schools are below $15,000, and four of these are various locations of the state school, the University of Massachusetts.
+The other 20 schools are all-around $30,000 or more, and nine of those are over $40,000.
+The most expensive are Boston University, Brandeis University, and Boston College, each topping out just over $50,000.
 (There might be a small surprise here as most people would expect Harvard to be the priciest!)
-Average financial aid is just over $20,000, which is good, but still leaves a sizable gap for students to cover.
+Average financial aid is only over $20,000, which is good but still leaves a sizable gap for students to cover.

 Graduation rates for undergraduate business degrees in Massachusetts are quite good, so if you get into a school here, there’s a good chance you’ll get out the other side with a diploma in hand.
 The overall average graduation rate is a high 68%, led by Harvard’s impressive 97% figure.
-Even the schools with the lowest figures aren’t that low: 38% at Dean College and 39% at Anna Maria College.
-The best combination of acceptance rate and graduate rate is at the Massachusetts Maritime Academy, with 80% and 76% respectively.
+Even the schools with the lowest models aren’t that low: 38% at Dean College and 39% at Anna Maria College.
+The best combination of acceptance rate and the graduate rate is at the Massachusetts Maritime Academy, with 80% and 76%.